Badger-Embedded/Badger-Pike/readme.md

 Mission of the Pike Rocket is to have computer guided cruising and landing after a successful launch.

+**Note:** To render diagrams in this page, you may consider installing the [mercat](https://chrome.google.com/webstore/detail/mercat/jhclmndacaolijiipbpkmakjjgncjini) chrome extension.

 ## Table of Contents
 - [Description](#description)
 - [Roadmap](#roadmap)